Digital Onboarding KYC: Drop-Offs & Compliance

 Biometric Verification: Transparency and Robustness

-Biometric verification (matching the selfie to the document photo) is the step that generates the most privacy concerns.
+Biometric verification (matching the selfie to the document photo) is the step that generates the most privacy concerns โ particularly important in Canada given PIPEDA's consent requirements and Quebec's Loi 25, which requires explicit consent and a privacy impact assessment for biometric data collection.
 Three practices significantly reduce drop-off: explaining in one sentence why the selfie is needed, stating that the image is not retained beyond verification, and offering an alternative path (video call with an operator) after repeated failures.

 Real-Time Verification: Eliminating Wait Time